bodymoto/showdown/README.md

 Showdown was developed to automate steps during network infrastructure work within the domain of IT.
 The tool automates the process of taking a network *snapshot* before work has began with another *snapshot* taken after work has completed.
 This snapshot includes logging into network switches, running a set of commands, and saving the command output for documentation and later, verifiability.

 Showdown prompts the user for login credentials, and switch host names.
 A folder is then created on the users Desktop and the tool SSH's into each switch and runs a set of commands predetermined within the codebase.
 The output of each command is saved to a SWITCHHOSTNAMEHERE.txt file placed within the desktop folder.
 The user is then prompted to either repeat the process, asking for additional switch host names, or to terminate the session.

+The name Showdown was inspired by the fact many useful commands within a Cisco switch began with the verbose *show*.
 ___

 **Requirements**